 YEOVIL TOWN ROAD RUNNING CLUB CONSTITUTION

-To encourage, promote and develop all aspects of running for men and women of Yeovil and the surrounding area and to organise, arrange and participate in running events.
+To encourage, promote and develop all aspects of running for Adults in Yeovil and the surrounding area and to organise, arrange and participate in running events.

 In addition to this Constitution, the Club shall have a separate set of rules (“the Rules”) governing the general running of the Club.
 The Rules are to be published on the Club website.